How Can You Spot a Great cult classic movies?

 Midsommar (2019) built a passionate fanbase almost immediately, largely through social media discussion and its willingness to be genuinely uncomfortable in ways mainstream horror avoids.
 It is a recent film with unmistakable cult energy.

-The timeline can compress dramatically in the Internet age.
+The timeline can compress dramatically in the internet age.
 What once took a decade of VHS sharing can now happen in two years of fan discussion online.

 The Key Signs That Identify Cult Classic Movies